DaveyAuz/readin-notes/102/Class5.md

    * { color : red; font-size:36px}.

 The selector is the HTML element you want to style.
 The declaration block includes a CSS property name and a corresponding value, separated by a colon.
 The CSS code is written in a separate file from the HTML index to keep the codes separate in order to make the workflow more streamlined and easier to work with.
 It would be a nightmare if you had to enter in CSS Rules for each block of HTML code instead of designating a selector.
+The possibilities of CSS are pretty extensive, and the languages is broken down into modules (eg Fonts, Backgrounds, Borders, Colors etc).
+The CSS Syntax can also be used for Animation which is something I would really like to learn on my own time.

 [HOME](../README.md)